Skip to content

 When both config file values and CLI flags are provided:

-2. If both --schema and --output are provided via CLI, no config file is loaded
+2. If both --schema and --output are provided via CLI, no config file is loaded for generate

 3. If only one is provided via CLI, a config file is still required for the missing value